noirbizarre/flask-restplus/doc/scaling.rst

 The `app` module will serve as a main application entry point following one of the classic Flask patterns (See :ref:`flask:larger-applications` and :ref:`flask:app-factories`).

-The `core` module is an example, it caontains the business logic.
+The `core` module is an example, it contains the business logic.
 In fact, you call it whatever you want, and there can be many packages.

 The `apis` package will be your main API entry point that you need to import and register on the application,